xmlunit/xmlunit/HELP_WANTED.md

 Claimed
 -------

-* [@brabenetz](https://github.com/brabenetz) is working on a Hamcrest Matcher for comparisons of documents
 * [@bodewig](https://github.com/bodewig) has started to work on more generic `ElementSelectors` and intends to add a fluent builder for them - this is a generalization of